Wuldi1/TasteMatcher/docs/copilot.md

 3. Implement code until tests pass.
 4. Add E2E or Playwright smoke test if the change touches user flow.
 5. Add test coverage to ensure the changed module has >= 80% coverage; critical modules must be >= 90%.
+6. Include accessibility and basic responsive checks — add automated accessibility tests (axe or equivalent) and a Playwright/mobile-viewport smoke test that verifies critical flows render & function on both mobile and desktop viewports.

 **Test structure guidelines**